isamaues/SinesTA/INSTALLATION_GUIDE.md

 If requested, a Tensorflow 2.0 compatible version can be released later.

+### Step 4: Getting Resampy to work
+That is a confusing task that was supposed to be simple.

-### Step 4: Running a Test Audio File
+### Step 5: Running a Test Audio File
 The file used is from a barking dog and was named DogWavMono0975secs1600hz15600samples.wav.
 The name, for now, seems unecessarily long but it is a reminder of the strict values of params that it needs to follow.
-The original source code was more dynamic but the used package (Resampy) could not be installed.
+The original source code was more dynamic but the used library for generating the spectograms could not be used.
 To change those params, you have to keep in mind the mathematic nature of fourier transformations and make sure that the values correspond to eachother.

 #### 1. Change to the the cloned repository directory: